stephaneVercouillieBMID/slate/source/index.html.md

 BMID provides

 - Partner Code, used as **client_id**
-- Service Code for each Service.
+- Service Code for each Service (see )

 ### Set a redirect URI and Certificates
 SP provides